bbauska/JS-CellarDoor/README.md

 ## Instructions

 Write a function called `maxDepth` that takes the root of a binary tree as input and returns the maximum depth of the tree.
 The maximum depth is defined as the number of nodes along the longest path from the root node down to the farthest leaf node.

-### Function Signature
+<h3>Function Signature</h3>

 ```js
 /**